 Whenever we have a “the best” type of list, it tends to kick off a lot of debate.
 That is simply because everyone has their own likes, dislikes and requirements.
 So below we list 5 rifles that we believe deserve to be on the list of the best 22 rifle options, but realise that some folks might have differing opinions.

-If you do want to share your thoughts on what the best 22 rifle is, please do so!
+If you do want to share your thoughts on what the ideal 22 rifle is, please do so!
 We appreciate any input from our readers.
-Simply comment in the comments section below and tell us which rifle you think is the best 22 rifle and why.
+Simply comment in the comments section below and tell us which rifle you think is the ultimate 22 rifle and why.

 |Rifle||Barrel Length (In)||Weight (Lbs)|